You can’t put off the money conversation with your partner anymore, and the thought of combining your finances feels overwhelming.

 2. Seek to Understand

-Ask them open ended questions from a place of curiosity, not judgement: “How does that make you feel, why do you feel that way, can you tell me more about that?”
+Ask them open ended questions so that you can fully understand their perspective – “How does that make you feel, why do you feel that way, can you tell me more about that?”

-When you take a step back and understand where your partner is coming from, it can be coming from love, fear, anxiety, and not from a place of trying to hurt you.
+When you take a step back and understand where your partner is coming from, you may find that they’re coming from love, fear, anxiety, and not from a place of trying to hurt you.

 Now that you have dug a little deeper with your partner, it’s time to put yourself in their position.

 For example, maybe they don’t want to spend money on the vacation you want to take because they believe that debt is bad and only “stupid” people get in debt, and so they want to put money towards loans.